 - What are the main factors that can lead to successful internationalization?

-- What determines the mode of entry in individual host countries (FDI, trade, contractual arrangements, etc.)?
+- What determines the mode of entry in individual host countries (FDI, trade, contractual arrangements, and the like)?

 - What is the impact of SME investment on local communities in the host countries?